Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Problem statement

 \section{Problem statement}

-For deterministic sub-interval condition $\boldsymbol{x}$, we use symbol $\mathcal{Y}$ to represent the event that the peak demand of the enclosing interval is observed at $\boldsymbol{x}$.
-Given the knowledge that event $\mathcal{Y}$ occurs, our goal is to predict the distribution of the peak demand $\Pr(y|\mathcal{Y}, \boldsymbol{x})$ based on future environmental condition $\boldsymbol{x}$, which is also known and deterministic.
-The phrase ``peak demand'' implies that it is an observation that belongs to a time interval.
+The phrase ``peak demand'' implies that it is an observation within a time interval.
+For deterministic sub-interval condition $\boldsymbol{x}$, we use the symbol $Y$ to represent the event that the peak demand is observed at $\boldsymbol{x}$.
+Given the knowledge that event $Y$ occurs, the goal is to predict the distribution of the peak demand $\Pr(y|Y, \boldsymbol{x})$ based on future environmental conditions $\boldsymbol{x}$, which is also known and deterministic.
 The relationship between sub-interval observations, intervals, and interval maxima is illustrated in \autoref{fig:model_interval}.
-Using $\Pr(\mathcal{Y}|\boldsymbol{x})$ to represent the probability of sub-interval condition $\boldsymbol{x}$ resulting in peak demand event $\mathcal{Y}$, the joint probability $\Pr(y, \mathcal{Y} | \boldsymbol{x})$ of peak demand event $\mathcal{Y}$ of severity $y$ occurring under sub-interval condition $\boldsymbol{x}$ is given by
+Using $\Pr(Y|\boldsymbol{x})$ to represent the probability of sub-interval condition $\boldsymbol{x}$ resulting in peak demand event $Y$, the joint probability $\Pr(y, Y | \boldsymbol{x})$ of peak demand event $Y$ of severity $y$ occurring under sub-interval condition $\boldsymbol{x}$ is given by

-While it is known as a rule-of-thumb that daily peaks tend to be observed under hot weather and in the afternoon, estimation of peak demand event frequency $\Pr(\mathcal{Y} | \boldsymbol{x})$ is beyond the scope of this paper.
-When $\Pr(\mathcal{Y} | \boldsymbol{x})$ is unknown, in risk management it is prudent to assume the worst-case using $\Pr(\mathcal{Y} | \boldsymbol{x}) \equiv 1$, where peak demand events are assumed to always occur at every sub-interval and our predictions $\hat{\Pr}(y|\mathcal{Y}, \boldsymbol{x})$ directly yields the response joint distribution $\Pr(y, \mathcal{Y} | \boldsymbol{x})$.
-The identity \autoref{eq:product_rule} may invoke the context of a Bayesian method and create an impression of attempts to conceal its flaws.
-We therefore wish to emphasize that the method introduced herein is not a Bayesian method, \autoref{eq:product_rule} is always evaluated from right to left, and we do not use Bayes' rule to find the probability of a cause given its effect.
-The choice of applying $\Pr(\mathcal{Y} | \boldsymbol{x})\equiv 1$ is justified as described.
+While it is known as a rule-of-thumb that daily peaks tend to be observed under hot weather and in the afternoon, estimation of peak demand event frequency $\Pr(Y | \boldsymbol{x})$ is beyond the scope of this paper.
+In risk management, when $\Pr(Y | \boldsymbol{x})$ is unknown, a conservative practice is to adopt the worst-case assumption $\Pr(Y | \boldsymbol{x}) \equiv 1$, where peak demand events are assumed to always occur at every sub-interval.
+Under this assumption, the predictions $\hat{\Pr}(y|Y, \boldsymbol{x})$ directly yields the joint distribution $\Pr(y, Y | \boldsymbol{x})$.
+While the identity \autoref{eq:product_rule} may resemble the structure of a Bayesian formulation, we emphasize that Bayes' rule is not applied here to infer the probability of a cause given its effect.
+Instead, the adoption of $\Pr(Y | \boldsymbol{x}) \equiv 1$ is a deliberate, risk-adverse modeling choice justified in the context of resource adequacy and reliability assessment.